ibramsterdam/torn-ranked-war-butler/README.md

 Description: Defines enemy faction ID.
 Note: Using jsonStorage, at later date will be connected to a server

-### In Development

 **War Status**
 \
-Command: `/warstatus`
+Command: `/warstatus [FACTION_ID]`
 \
-Description: command calls the torn rankedwars api and gives information about the (upcomming) war.
+Description: Command calls the torn rankedwars api and gives information about the (upcomming) war. if no faction ID is given then it searches on own faction.
 Note: Can only be called every 10 seconds

+### In Development

+**Hospital timers**
+\
+Command: `/timerhospital`
+\
+Description: List of enemy faction members that are in hospital with timers.

 ### Unavailable